JNelson0/CS-491-Final-Project/README.md

 ## Automated CI/CD
 Testing, Coverage, and Deployment for Snake Game is handled by Github, Github Actions, and Docker.
 - Navigate to the [Actions](https://github.com/JNelson0/CS-491-Final-Project/actions) tab inside of repository.
-- Click on action to view build and deployment
+- Click on any completed action to view build and deployment
-- - build shows all testing and coverage
+  - build shows steps for testing and coverage reports
-- - deploy shows build and push for docker image
+  - deploy shows steps of building and pushing for docker image creation
 ## Manual Running Instructions
 Below is a list of running instructions to clone and run Snake Game locally.